Jimmy2027/ghchain/README.md

 > [!NOTE]
 > The pull request that was created for `commit 2` will automatically have a reference to issue #2558.
 > The commit also has a [git note](https://git-scm.com/docs/git-notes) with the issue link.
+> You can configure the issue pattern with which linked issues are detected in the `.ghchain.toml` file.

 > [!NOTE]
 > The `with-tests` flag can also be passed to `ghchain process-commits`.
 If it is passed all workflows defined in the `.ghchain.toml` file will be run for each commit.